Sign-on and sign-off: Sign-off/closedown

 Sign-offs, like sign-ons, vary from country to country, from station to station, and from time to time; however, most follow a similar general pattern.
 Many stations follow the reverse process to their sign-on sequence at the start of the day.

 Many stations, while no longer conducting a sign-off and being off air for a period of time each day, instead run low-cost programming during those times of low viewer numbers.
 This may include infomercials, movies, television show reruns, simple weather forecasts, low cost news or infotainment programming from other suppliers, simulcasts of sister services, or feeds of local cable TV companies' programming via a fiber optic line to the cable headend.
 Other broadcasters that are part of a radio or television network may run an unedited feed of the network's overnight programming from a central location, without local advertising.
 During what are otherwise closedown hours, some channels may also simulcast their teletext pages or full page headlines with music or feeds from sister radio stations playing in the background.
 Some stations, after doing a sign-off, nonetheless continue to transmit throughout the off-air period on cable/satellite; this transmission may involve a test pattern, static image, local weather radar display, teletext pages or full-page headlines which was accompanied by music or a local weather radio service.

-Some broadcasters that have ceased signing on and signing off in favour of 24-hour broadcasting may perform a sign-off sequence at a certain time in the night (usually between 10:00 p.m. and 1:00 a.m.) as a formality to signify the end of its operating day (in the United States, the broadcast logging day ends at 12:00 midnight local time).
+Some broadcasters that have ceased signing on and signing off in favour of 24-hour broadcasting may perform a sign-off sequence at a certain time in the night (usually between 10 p.m. and 1 a.m.) as a formality to signify the end of its operating day (in the United States, the broadcast logging day ends at 4 a.m. local time).